Our staff of experts here at DeerHuntingGuide.net put the 12 meat grinders to the test in order to find the best meat grinder for deer and wild game.

 Here's a video that shows you everything that is included with the Lem Meat Grinder and how easy it is to assemble and start grinding.

 Cabela’s is another well-known brand that sells meat grinders.
-Their Carnivore Meat Grinder is a reliable, high-powered option that is ideal for grinding large amounts of deer meat.
+Their Carnivore Meat Grinder is a reliable, high-powered option that is ideal for grinding large amounts of deer meat or elk meat.
 Hunters seeking a quiet, powerful grinder will enjoy it.

 The Carnivore Meat Grinder boasts a quiet one-horsepower motor with 750 watts of power consumption.
 You can quickly grind 10 to 13 pounds of meat per minute.

 Stainless steel materials mean you’ll have an easy cleanup, and the grinder’s parts will last considerably longer than an aluminum unit would.
 A high-capacity meat tray and grinding head allow for easy stuffing.
 You also receive coarse and fine grinding plates, a cutting knife, and a storage drawer.

 Hunters who look for a unit with cooling features will find the Carnivore a great choice.
 Cabela’s proprietary Cool-Tek gel ice pack technology chills meat while grinding.
 An internal fan pulls heat away from the grinding area to keep it cool.